Asymptotics of $\ell_2$ Regularized Network Embeddings: Proof of Theorem

-and so $\mcI_n[K]$ is norm-continuous with respect to the norm of $L^2(\mu_n^{\otimes 2})$.
-This plus convexity implies that $\mcI_n[K]$ is weakly lower semi-continuous, in the sense of the weak topology on $\L^2(\mu_n^{\otimes 2})$.
-The restriction of this topology to the trace-class operators is coarser than the weak* topology (by the definition of the weak topology), and therefore $\mcI_n[K]$ is also weak* lower semi-continuous.
+which also gives us part v); this is obtained by using \eqref{app:exist:fun_facts} in the first line, the second by using the fact that $\tilde{g}_n$ is bounded below and that $\max\{|a|, |b| \} \leq |a| + |b|$; the third line by H\"{o}lder's inequality and the triangle inequality; the fourth line by Jensen's inequality; the fifth line by the identification between the $L^2$ norms of kernels and the Hilbert-Schmidt norm of their associated operators, and the last line by the fact that the trace norm upper bounds the Hilbert-Schmidt norm.
+In particular, $\mcI_n[K]$ is norm-continuous with respect to the norm of $L^2(\mu_n^{\otimes 2})$.
+This plus convexity implies that $\mcI_n[K]$ is weakly lower semi-continuous, in the sense of the weak topology on $L^2(\mu_n^{\otimes 2})$.
+The restriction of this topology to the trace-class operators is coarser than the weak* topology (by the definition of the weak topology), and therefore $\mcI_n[K]$ is also weak* lower semi-continuous, concluding the arguments for part iv).

+For vi), this follows by using the above parts, the fact that the trace is linear over positive trace-class operators, and that the sum of convex and lower semi-continuous functions remain convex and lower semi-continuous respectively.